eradiate/eradiate/docs/rst/user_guide/scene_loader.rst

        },
    }

+.. _sec-user_guide-scene_loader-rami_scenes:

 RAMI benchmark scenarios
 ------------------------

 We provide a specific loader for scenes derived from the `RAMI-V scene list <https://rami-benchmark.jrc.ec.europa.eu/_www/phase_descr.php?strPhase=RAMI5>`_.
-These pre-configured are available for use and downloaded upon request via the datastore.\ [#sn2]_ These are downloaded when a specific scenario is requested via the datastore.
+The list of pre-configured scenes is available in the :doc:`data guide </rst/data/generated/rami_scenes>`.
+Shipped data are downloaded automatically when a specific scenario is requested via the datastore.
 Due to their size and the number of files they contain, the scenarios are downloaded in a compressed format and, by default, extracted to the current working directory.
 The extracted files are then used to load the scenario.
 To change the default location for the extracted files, set the appropriate parameter in the :func:`.load_rami_scenario` function.

-.. [#sn2] We thank the `DART <https://dart.omp.eu/>`_ team for allowing us to use their 3D model files to derive our scene models.

 .. code-block:: python